ERP vs. CRM: Comprehensive Guide to Understanding Key Differences and Their Impact on Businesses

 Integration and Implementation Considerations

-- Monitor and Evaluate: Continuously monitor the performance of the ERP and CRM systems, gather feedback from users, and make necessary adjustments to optimize their effectiveness.
+- Monitor and Evaluate: Continuously track system performance and gather user feedback to optimize the solution.

 Conclusion